The Importance of Structure

 Note that the purpose of the Day of the Lord is to punish sin.
 Isa 13:9 calls this time an extermination of sinners.
-Isa 13:11 says God will end the arrogant and proud.
-This period would certainly include the destruction of that wicked end times ruler and his kingdom mentioned in Daniel 7 (at the conclusion of the Time, Times, and Half a Time) and Daniel 9 (at the conclusion of the 70th Week of Daniel).
+Isa 13:11 says God will put an end to the arrogant and proud.
+This period would certainly coincide with the decreed destruction of that wicked end times ruler who utters great boasts before God, as described in Daniel 7 (at the conclusion of the Time, Times, and Half a Time) and Daniel 9 (at the conclusion of the 70th Week of Daniel).

-Important Observations: Please note that these three apocalyptic time periods have different lengths of time, but they all conclude with God’s wrath against the wicked (in particular, the destruction of the wicked ruler and his kingdom) and the establishment of the eternal kingdom.
-Therefore, all three of these apocalyptic time periods overlap as the approach the end.
+Important Observations: While these three apocalyptic time periods have different lengths of time, we observe that they all conclude with the same events: God’s wrath against the wicked, the destruction of the wicked ruler and his kingdom, and the establishment of the eternal kingdom of God on earth.
+Therefore, all three of these apocalyptic time periods overlap as they approach the end.

 The End Times According to Jesus Christ

-Christ’s own account of His return in the Olivet discourse (e.g. Matthew 24) easily agrees with the three apocalyptic time periods foretold by the prophets.
+Christ’s own account of His return in the Olivet discourse (e.g. Matthew 24) easily agrees with the three apocalyptic time periods foretold by the prophets (discussed above).

 Matt 24:15-16 – 15“Therefore when you see the ABOMINATION OF DESOLATION which was spoken of through Daniel the prophet, standing in the holy place (let the reader understand), 16then those who are in Judea must flee to the mountains.

-Jesus is clearly referring to the abomination mentioned in Daniel 9 (associated with the 70th Week) and in Daniel 12.
+Jesus is clearly referring to the abomination mentioned in Daniel 9 (in the middle of the 70th Week) and in Daniel 12.
 This marks the beginning of the time, times, and half a time period, and it will identify the wicked ruler who causes the abomination to occur.
 Jesus says that this abomination will be followed by severe persecution from which the people in Judea should flee.
 After this, Jesus went on to describe the terrible difficulties of the subsequent days (Matt 24:17-20).

 Matt 24:21-22 – 21“For then there will be a great tribulation, such as has not occurred since the beginning of the world until now, nor ever will.
 22“Unless those days had been cut short, no life would have been saved; but for the sake of the elect those days will be cut short.

 Jesus identifies this difficult time as a great tribulation, and it is so severe that the elect are nearly all killed.
-This must correspond to the portion of the time, times and half a time period in which the wicked ruler is wearing out the saints and conquering them, foretold by Daniel (Dan 7:25).
+This must correspond to the portion of the time, times and half a time period in which the wicked ruler is wearing out the saints and conquering them, foretold by Daniel (Dan 7:25, Dan 12:1).

 In fact, Jesus says that the elect would have been completely killed, except that for their sake, those days will be cut short.
 This seems to go hand in hand with the view (discussed above) that the time, times and half a time period extends for 1290 days.
-This 1290-day period (which starts right after the abomination) will begin with 1260 days of severe persecution by the wicked ruler, followed by 30 days in which God destroys the kingdom of the wicked ruler.
-Matt 24:22 says that the elect (i.e. the saints) will not suffer for the full 1290 days, but only 1260 days.
-The 1290 days were cut short.
+This 1290-day period (which starts right after the abomination) will begin with 1260 days in which the saints suffer severe persecution by the wicked ruler.
+Note that they will not suffer for the full 1290 days, because those days are cut short.